The best-written CV is worthless if no one sees it!

 - articles you published and publication credits,

-- any awards, honors or recognition you have received and
+- any awards, honours or recognition you have received and

 - detailed education information.